jayanesh/Portfolio/README.md

 # Portfolio
-This is my very first website that I built and deployed.
+This is my very first website that I fully build and deployed.

-Project structure (organized):

-- css/: stylesheet files (moved from root)
-- js/: JavaScript modules grouped by DOM sections (e.g., `js/navbar.js`)
-- index.html: main HTML file
-- README.md: this file

-Notes:
-- Open `index.html` in a browser to view the site locally.
-- Static assets referenced by the site (e.g., `Background.gif`, `JH.png`) remain in the repository root if present.

-If you want, I can also:
-- Split additional JS into modules for other DOM sections
-- Add a basic local preview script (e.g., with `http-server`)
+I took some YouTube videos for reference and was assisted by GitHub Copilot while making it.

+I've deployed using GitHub itself.